calamity-inc/Sun/docs/Config (.sun file).md

 ## Dependencies

 Add `require REL_PATH` to the .sun file to add a dependency to your project.
+If the dependency's project file does not have the default name of `.sun`, you can specify it with `require DIR:NAME` to load `DIR/NAME.sun`.

 Then, when you run Sun, it will build your dependencies first, and finally build your project with relevant compiler and linker include flags.

-If the include directory differs from source directory, you can use `require REL_PATH include_dir=REL_PATH`.
+If the include directory differs from source directory, you can use `require REL_PATH[:NAME] include_dir=REL_PATH`.

 ## Project name